-The Piaget stages of development is a blueprint that describes the stages of normal intellectual development, from infancy through adulthood.
+Piaget's stages of development are part of a theory about the phases of normal intellectual development, from infancy through adulthood.
 This includes thought, judgment, and knowledge.
 The stages were named after psychologist and developmental biologist Jean Piaget, who recorded the intellectual development and abilities of infants, children, and teens.

 Piaget's four stages of intellectual (or cognitive) development are:

-During the early stages, infants are only aware of what is immediately in front of them.
+During the early stages, according to Piaget, infants are only aware of what is right in front of them.
 They focus on what they see, what they are doing, and physical interactions with their immediate environment.

-Because they don't yet know how things react, they're constantly experimenting with activities such as shaking or throwing things, putting things in their mouths, and learning about the world through trial and error.
-The later stages include goal-oriented behavior which brings about a desired result.
+Because they don't yet know how things react, they're constantly experimenting.
+They shake or throw things, put things in their mouth, and learn about the world through trial and error.
+The later stages include goal-oriented behavior that leads to a desired result.

-At about age 7 to 9 months, infants begin to realize that an object exists even if it can no longer be seen.
+Between ages 7 and 9 months, infants begin to realize that an object exists even though they can no longer see it.
 This important milestone -- known as object permanence -- is a sign that memory is developing.

-After infants start crawling, standing, and walking, their increased physical mobility leads to increased cognitive development.
-Near the end of the sensorimotor stage, infants reach another important milestone -- early language development, a sign that they are developing some symbolic abilities.
+After infants start crawling, standing, and walking, their increased physical mobility leads to more cognitive development.
+Near the end of the sensorimotor stage (18-24 months), infants reach another important milestone -- early language development, a sign that they are developing some symbolic abilities.

-During this stage, young children are able to think about things symbolically.
+During this stage (toddler through age 7), young children are able to think about things symbolically.
 Their language use becomes more mature.
 They also develop memory and imagination, which allows them to understand the difference between past and future, and engage in make-believe.